giltho/for-fix-sake/README.md

 The plugin will:
 1. Download the repository (if using local search) or query the GitHub API
 2. Scan for your specified keywords
-3. Display the results in an organized, filterable view
+3. Display the results in an organized, filterable view with syntax highlighting

 ## Advanced Usage